Stress is More Dangerous in Women Under 50

 However, this does not mean that men don’t experience these same problems.

-A study published in the magazine Health and conducted by Rollins School of Public Health Emory University in Atlanta (United States) has come to the same conclusion.
+A study published in the magazine Health and conducted by the Rollins School of Public Health Emory University in Atlanta (United States) has come to the same conclusion.

 Here is more information.

-How women’s hearts cope with stress
+How women under 50’s hearts cope with stress

 The present study has been carried out by the doctor and professor of epidemiology Viola Vaccarino.